Martin Vengadesan: Career

 He left the Star for Malaysiakini at the end of 2018.
 He served as associate editor for Malaysiakini from 2019 to 2024.
-In 2022, his multimedia story about the role of police brutality in custodial deaths called Death Behind Bars bagged a silver medal in the Excellence in Multimedia Journalism category at the Malaysian Press Institute and awards.
+In 2022, his multimedia story about the role of police brutality in custodial deaths called Death Behind Bars bagged a silver medal in the Excellence in Multimedia Journalism category at the Malaysian Press Institute awards.
 In 2023, he won the Best Columnist/Feature Writing Editor's category at the Malaysian Press Institute awards.